romanhess98/user_classification/user_classification_transformer/report/rhess_report.md

 - why did this work? what does it mean
 - why did it not work?
 - what could be improved?
+- takeaway also for other classifiers incorporating more information

     - more thorough hyperparameter search
     - retrain top layers of bert model